JohnPMills/modern-saturn/content/about.md

         image_align: left
         image_has_padding: false
         image: images/Screenshot 2022-02-16 at 20.18.38.png
-       - title: Dr Stewart Vella
-        title_align: left
-        content: >
-          Dr Stewart Vella is the Director of the Global Alliance for Mental Health and Sport at the University of Wollongong, Australia.
-According to
-          Scopus, he is the most published researcher in the world on the topic of mental health and sport.
-He is also a Subject Matter Expert on mental health in sport with Movember.
-His work spans mental health programs, mental health guidelines,  psychological safety, and mental fitness.
-His
-          “Ahead of the Game” program is currently being scaled globally, including as the official program of the Rugby League World Cup 2021.
-        content_align: left
-        actions: []
-        actions_align: left
-        actions_width: auto
-        image_alt: lorem-ipsum
-        image_position: top
-        image_width: fifty
-        image_align: left
-        image_has_padding: false
-        image: images/Screenshot 2022-02-16 at 20.18.38.png
       - title: Lee Cumbers MSc
         content: >
           Lee is an avid gamer, spending a lot of his time playing high level